the-butterfly-effect/tbe/install.md

 ## Self-extracting archive

-<p class="bg-warning">This is currently being worked on.</p>
+<p class="text-warning">[This is currently being worked on.](https://github.com/kaa-ching/tbe/issues/59)</p>

- - [ ] discuss dependencies
- - [ ] discuss executable rights
- - [ ] discuss where to install

 ## Windows

 Download the installer, double click the installer and follow the steps.
 The game will be installed and is available in the start menu.
 The start menu will also show an `uninstall` icon if you ever want to remove the game again.

 ## MacOSX